 The Reunion Tower is located at: 300 Reunion Blvd E, Dallas, TX 75207.

 Tickets can be ordered online or on-site.
-Basic tickets are $17 per adult, $14 per senior, and $8 per youth.
-The day/night combo is $22 per adult, $19 per senior, and $13 per youth.
+General admission tickets range between $19-40 for adults, $14-35 for seniors, and $9-20 for youth.
+This tickets includes admission to the observatory, a digital photo, and access to telescopes.
+The day/night combo tickets are just a few dollars more so a great deal if you have the time.
 You can also pay a few bucks per more and add on one of 3 city trolley tours.
-There is a JFK tour ($28 total per person including the tour/observing deck), city tour ($31) and hop on/hop off ($36).
-The best deal of all is a City Pass deal which includes entrance to the observation deck plus 3 other attractions for just $49 per adult and $33 for kids aged 3-12.
+There is a JFK tour, city tour, and hop on/hop off.
+The best deal of all is a City Pass deal which includes entrance to the observation deck plus 3 other attractions for just $54 per adult and $36 for kids aged 3-12.

 There is a large parking lot on-site.
 Pricing is per hour, so it just depends on how long you will be exploring.
 You can also find a meter around the city as a cheaper alternative.